Nymphoides indica

 Nymphoides indica is an aquatic plant in the Menyanthaceae, native to tropical areas around the world.
 It is sometimes cultivated, and has become a minor weed in Florida, where it resembles the native Nymphoides aquatica.
 Common names include banana plant, robust marshwort, and water snowflake;

 Description

 Nymphoides indica spreads by rhizomes, forming clusters of leaves, with clustered white flowers about 1 cm across.
 The flowers are sometimes described as having five petals, but can have more.

-Voynich manuscript

-The Voynich Manuscript is a mysterious book written in code from Medieval times.
-It features various flora throughout the book.
-On page 6, a Nymphoides indica takes up most of the page.